 Discovery: Health benefits from plants

-“This is one of the most exciting discoveries of my career,” says Dixon, Distinguished Research Professor of biology.
+“This is one of the most exciting discoveries of my career,” says Dixon, Distinguished Research Professor of biology and director of UNT's BioDiscovery Institute.
 “I’ve worked for 35 years on how plants make natural products, and now we’ve answered a question that has been bothering people for many years.”

 The researchers studied the gene leucoanthocyanidin reductase, or LAR.
 Scientists previously thought LAR only helped make the building blocks of tannins, but the UNT research team learned that the gene instead plays an unexpected role in determining how the building blocks of tannins multiply to form long chains.
 When those building blocks, called epicatechin, are linked in longer chains, they become insoluble, and lose astringency.
 However, smaller, more soluble tannins can offer humans more health benefits.
 Understanding how the process works has major scientific implications.